 Indonesia is a hot place, so it’s important to make sure your kids in Indonesia don’t get overheated or overtired.
 Many of the tours offered in the tourist areas are geared towards adults.
 They tend to pack many activities into one day.
 This may get too exhausting for little ones!

 When doing tours with kids, it’s best to choose a half day one.
 This gives your kids part of the day to explore, and part of the day to rest.
 Better yet, try exploring places on your own so that you can go at your own pace.
+The Lonely Planet Indonesia guide book is a great resource for finding ideas for things to do with kids in Indonesia.

 The thing I’ve noticed the most about traveling with kids in Indonesia is that Indonesians love kids.
 Whether we were walking around touristy areas like Kuta, or eating at a random restaurant, people were always coming up to our kids and playing with them.